Gillings MPH Core

 7 courses integrated across the curriculum

-The 15-credit MPH Core courses are designed to be taught in sequence and cover the 22 Foundational Core Competencies from our accreditation agency (Council on Education in Public Health, CEPH).
+The 15-credit MPH Core courses are designed to be taught in sequence.
 The sequence may vary for online MPH students depending on start date.

 Gillings COMPASS (Core Online Modules to Promote and Accelerate Student Success)

 A 9-module overview covering ethics and justice, quantitative skills, leadership, teamwork and much more.